slurdge/goeland/README.md

 Feel free to open bugs or PR for more sources, more filters suggestions.

 If you encounter a problematic feed, please open a bug with the content of the feed attached.

+## Future

+Here is a list of things that could be nice

+* image inliner
+* embedded scripting language for filters&manipulation
+* remove tags for instagram
+* footer text
+* allow other templates for email
+* remove tracker img for feedburner
+* use enclosure of the feed as header image